Florent de Dinechin's research

 Hardware and FPGA Arithmetic

-Current focus is on the FloPoCo project, a generator of arithmetic cores for FPGA computing, the subject of Bogdan Pasca's PhD, then Matei Istoan's.
+FloPoCo is a generator of arithmetic cores for FPGA computing, the subject of Bogdan Pasca's PhD, then Matei Istoan's.
 Some cores are similar to what you find in your processor, but the main purpose of this project is to design radically new ones that exploit FPGA flexibility.
 This includes operators for the evaluation of elementary functions in floating-point, see for instance our flagship exponential function.
 In this context, we also revisited Kulisch's long accumulator, we did some work on decimal multiplication, on polynomial evaluation, constant multiplication and division, etc. FloPoCo is also a VHDL generator framework with unique features, such as the frequency-directed construction of correct-by-design pipelines, and automatic testbench generation.

 The PhD of Yohann Uguen attempted to embed this expertise in High-Level Synthesis (HLS) tools.
 This article shows that it enables arithmetic optimizations out of reach of the FloPoCo approach.